Ranveer112/FetchTakeHome/Readme.md

-Receipt Processor
+**Receipt Processor**

-A a webservice that fulfils the documented API.
+A webservice that fulfils the request demand in https://github.com/fetch-rewards/receipt-processor-challenge.
 Following pre-requistes are required to host this server
 1) Go compiler should be installed.

 To run this server, on unix, first build the executable using